-Students who have completed fewer than 24 semester hours at a regionally accredited college or university will be admitted on the same basis as entering freshmen.
+Students who have attempted post-secondary courses at another institution of higher learning will be considered a transfer student.
+Student status (Freshmen or Sophomore) will be determined based on the number of college level hours completed at previous institutions.
 Transfer students with a cumulative GPA below 2.00 may be admitted conditionally with academic warning.
 No student on academic suspension from any school, college, or institution of higher learning may enroll until one regular semester has passed and ASUMH's Registrar approves the admission.

-Students who have completed 24 or more semester hours at a regionally accredited college or university must have a cumulative grade point average of 2.00 and must submit the following:
+Students who have completed college level credit hours at a regionally accredited college or university must submit the following:

 - 1. A formal application for admission - 2.
 Official transcripts from all colleges attended - 3.
-Documentation (required by Arkansas statute) of two immunizations for measles, rubella, and mumps
+Documentation (required by Arkansas statute for students born after January 1, 1957) of two immunizations for measles, rubella, and mumps

-Note: If the 24 transferring hours do not include English composition and an algebra course with a grade of "C" or better, transfer students must also submit ACT, SAT, ACCUPLACER Classic, ACCUPLACER Next Generation or COMPASS scores for placement.
+Note: If the transferring hours do not include English composition and a math course with a grade of "C" or better, transfer students must also submit ACT, SAT, ACCUPLACER Classic, ACCUPLACER Next Generation or COMPASS scores for placement.